Why your donation matters: Afghanistan hit by 6.0 magnitude earthquake

 The country is now facing a fifth year of drought-like conditions affecting more than 25 million people and a fourth year of crippling economic decline.

-The Afghan Red Crescent Society (ARCS) has been on the ground supporting people for 30 years and continues to provide aid to people across the country.
+The Afghan Red Crescent Society has been on the ground supporting people for 30 years and continues to provide aid to people across the country.
 The people of Afghanistan desperately need your support, please donate to the Afghanistan Crisis Appeal.

-• Established 47 healthcare clinics
+• Established 47 healthcare clinics.

-• Set up a 70-bed hospital in Kabul
+• Set up a 70-bed hospital in Kabul.

-• Provided ongoing treatment for heart disease
+• Provided ongoing treatment for heart disease.

 • Set up cash voucher assistance for those affected by drought and food insecurity.